the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter4.md

 The `ref` attribute gives you access to a DOM node in your elements.
 Usually that is an anti pattern in React, because you should use its declarative way of doing things and its unidirectional data flow.
 But there are certain cases where you need access to the DOM node.
 The official documentation mentions three use cases:

-* to use the DOM api (focus, media playback)
+* to use the DOM API (focus, media playback etc.)
 * to invoke imperative DOM node animations
 * to integrate with third-party libraries that need the DOM node (e.g. [D3.js](https://d3js.org/))

 Let's do it by example with the Search component.
 When the application renders the first time, the input field should be focused.
 This chapter will show you how it works, but since it is not very useful for the application itself, we will omit the changes after the chapter.

-In order to use the `ref` attribute you need to refactor the Search component from a functional stateless component to an ES6 class component.
+In general, you can use the `ref` attribute in functional stateless components and in ES6 class components.
+In the example of the focus use case, you will need a lifecycle method.
+That's why I will first show you the approach of using the `ref` attribute with an ES6 class component.

+The initial step is to refactor the functional stateless component to an ES6 class component.

 {lang=javascript}
 # leanpub-start-insert